This is so fast to make and is so nutritious, you’ll love me for this.

 Turns out, collard greens beat even broccoli, chard and brussels sprouts when it comes to overall health benefits.
 Collard greens excel at: (a) detoxing your liver, (b) adding antioxidants, and (c) lowering the inflammatory conditions of your body.

 There is a surprising link between the health of the liver and hormone imbalance in women.
-What the post will tell you (in more detail) is how important liver detoxification is in maintaining a healthy level of many hormones such as estrogen, progesterone, thyroid and cortisol.

 All crucifers (such as collard greens) contain an active compound called DIM which is a short form for di-indolyl-methylate, a key substance in the glutathionylation and sulphation detoxification pathways.
 On your journey to balance your hormones naturally, it is recommended to incorporate 2 to 3 servings of crucifers per day.